namel3ss-Ai/namel3ss-ai-programming-language/docs/language/conditions.md

   this flow will:

     step "classify request":
-      do ai is "classify_issue"
+      do ai "classify_issue"

     step "route to handler":
       if result.category is "billing":
-        do agent is "billing_agent"
+        do agent "billing_agent"
       otherwise if result.category is "technical":
-        do agent is "technical_agent"
+        do agent "technical_agent"
       otherwise:
-        do agent is "general_agent"
+        do agent "general_agent"

     step "maybe escalate":
       when result.priority is "high":
-        do agent is "escalation_agent"
+        do agent "escalation_agent"
 ```

 Rules: